pbaki/blog-api-client/README.md

 This is Frontend side of the Blog app.
 Backend reference can be found in [This Repository](https://github.com/pbaki/blog-api)

+App should include basic blog functionality; List of blogs, top rated, most recent, comments etc. All of which being able to be manipulated by different type of users;

+- Standard User - Able to log in, make comments, upvote and downvote blogposts,
+- Creator User - Standard user functionality + Able to create, and delete their own posts,
+- Admin User - Able to manipulate other users and their content; add new or delete user, delete or hide others blogposts and comments.

 ## Installation

 Below example shows simple installation process